laowantong/paroxython/docs/md/pipeline_documentation.md

 The second thing to clarify is that a given pattern will match any string **starting** with it.
 Thus, `"type/sequence/list"` will match not only `"type/sequence/list"`, but `"type/sequence/list/empty"` and `"type/sequence/list/supercalifragilisticexpialidocious"` too.
 The same applies to program names.
 For example, in our personal database, all programs from [Project Euler](https://projecteuler.net) start with `"euler_"`.
 The pattern `"euler_"` will then match all of them.

 In terms of regular expressions, it means that, under the hood, Paroxython invokes [`match()` instead of `search()`](https://docs.python.org/3/library/re.html#search-vs-match).
-In the rare cases where you want to restrict the whole matching to the pattern itself, simply suffix it with a dollar sign, _i.e._, `"type/sequence/list$"`.
+In the rare cases where you want to restrict the whole matching to the pattern itself, simply suffix it with a dollar sign, i.e., `"type/sequence/list$"`.

 ## Execution of a pipeline